Seppli11/ZHAW-Summary/summaries/23FS/CT2/Analog and Digital.md

   *(Offset Error is -1.5LSB in the diagram above)*
 * **Gain Error**
   <img src="res/Analog and Digital/image-20230405104419411.png" alt="image-20230405104419411" style="zoom:50%;" />
+  How well the digital slope matches the actual signal.
+This can be expressed in LSB or a percentage of the full-scale range (%FSR)
 * **Full-Scale Error**
   The full-scale-error is defined als `offset error` + `gain error` and is the total error without the quantisiation error.